News

 London Museum cleaners win employment tribunal over unfair treatment

-Complaints by London Museum cleaners against against outsourcing company DOC Cleaning Ltd have been upheld by an employment tribunal.
+Complaints by London Museum cleaners against outsourcing company DOC Cleaning Ltd have been upheld by an employment tribunal.

 Mary Stone